rust-lang/prev.rust-lang.org/faq.md

 Scanning a `str` for ASCII-range codepoints can still be done safely octet-at-a-time.
 If you use `.as_bytes()`, pulling out a `u8` costs only `O(1)` and produces a value that can be cast and compared to an ASCII-range `char`.
 So if you're (say) line-breaking on `'\n'`, octet-based treatment still works.
 UTF8 was well-designed this way.

-Most "character oriented" operations on text only work under very restricted language assumptions sets such as "ASCII-range codepoints only".
-Outside ASCII-range, you tend to have to use a complex (non-constant-time) algorithm for determining linguistic-unit (glyph, word, paragraph) boundaries anyways.
+Most "character oriented" operations on text only work under very restricted language assumptions such as "ASCII-range codepoints only".
+Outside ASCII-range, you tend to have to use a complex (non-constant-time) algorithm for determining linguistic-unit (glyph, word, paragraph) boundaries anyway.
 We recommend using an "honest" linguistically-aware, Unicode-approved algorithm.

 The `char` type is UTF32.
-If you honestly need to do a codepoint-at-a-time algorithm, it's trivial to write a `type wstr = [char]`, and unpack a `str` into it in a single pass, then work with the `wstr`.
+If you are sure you need to do a codepoint-at-a-time algorithm, it's trivial to write a `type wstr = [char]`, and unpack a `str` into it in a single pass, then work with the `wstr`.
 In other words: the fact that the language is not "decoding to UTF32 by default" shouldn't stop you from decoding (or re-encoding any other way) if you need to work with that encoding.

-## Collections
+### Collections

 #### Can I implement data structures like vectors and linked lists efficiently in Rust?

-If your reason for implementing these data structures is to use them for other programs, there's no need, as all the common data structures are provided with the standard library.
+If your reason for implementing these data structures is to use them for other programs, there's no need, as efficient implementations of these data structures are provided by the standard library.

 If, however, your reason is simply to learn, then you will likely need to dip into unsafe code.
 While these data structures _can_ be implemented entirely in safe Rust, the performance is likely to be worse than they would be with the use of unsafe code.
 The simple reason for this is that data structures like vectors and link lists rely on pointer and memory operations that are disallowed by safe Rust.